Akshaya161023/speech-emotion-system/README.md

 | `Model not found` | Run `python training/train_demo_model.py` |
 | Slow transcription | Use `tiny` Whisper model in sidebar |
 | `librosa` errors | Install ffmpeg or use WAV files |

 ---

-## 📄 License

-MIT License — Free for personal and commercial use.

----